The Supreme Court has rejected the independent state legislature theory

 Conservative Justices Clarence Thomas, Samuel Alito and Neil Gorsuch dissented.

-Roberts noted that the court last discussed a version of the ISL during Bush v.
+Roberts noted that the court last discussed a version of the independent state legislature theory during Bush v.
 Gore, the case after the 2000 presidential election that handed the election to President George.
 W. Bush.

 "We do not adopt these or any other test by which we can measure state court interpretations of state law in cases implicating the Elections Clause," he wrote.
 The opinion "of the Court this area are complex and context specific.
 We hold only that state courts may not transgress the ordinary bounds of judicial review such that they arrogate to themselves the power vested in state legislatures to regulate federal elections."